IdrissRio/RNB-Compiler/README.md

 $ cabal install alex happy
 $ make
 ```
-This will produced the binary file `./rnbc`.
+This will produce the binary file `./rnbc`.
 ### Usage
 Running `rnbc` with the flag `--help` we will obtain